SUBCUTANEOUS FLUID ADMINISTRATION AT HOME

 ADMINISTRATION OF SUBCUTANEOUS FLUIDS AT HOME

-Needles come with a twist-off plastic seal in a paper and plastic envelope which can be peeled back.
+Needles come either with a plastic twist-off seal or in a paper envelope which can be peeled back.
 Needles are sealed in one of these ways to maintain sterility.
 The needle hub, which is clear plastic or metal, slips or twists onto the end of the drip set.
 At the end of the fluid administration, the needle should be removed for disposal and a fresh capped needle should be attached to prevent exposure of the line from bacteria.
 Needles should be used only once and then discarded appropriately.
 For needle disposal instructions see the last section presented.

 VIDEO - For a video presentation on how to assemble the equipment reviewed above